...

 Components of Plastic Injection Tooling

-The structures of plastic injection molds often vary based on material properties, types of injection molds, and the structure of final products.
+The structures of plastic injection molds often vary based on material properties, the mold design, and the structure of final products.
 However, the basic structure remains the same.

 components of an injection mold